 - TO THE MOON

-To the Moon is an indie title released for the PC, critically praised for having a moving story of loss and hope, it is widely considered an interactive novel for the way it tackles its subject matter; in a serious somber tone.
+To the Moon is an indie title released for the PC.
+Critically praised for having a moving story of loss and hope, it is widely considered an interactive novel for the way it tackles its subject matter; in a serious somber light.
 That tone carries over beautifully to its soundtrack.
 Moving, touching, beautiful, depressing, joyful, terrifying…those are all words that can be used to describe, what is easily, one of my favorite soundtracks to anything.
 The harmonies Kan R. Gao (who is also the games director) create are astounding and deserve to be heard by everyone.
-The games story is supposed to be one of sorrow beauty, and that is exactly the essence this music captures.
+The games story is supposed to be one of sorrow and beauty, and that is exactly the essence this music captures.

 Aquaria is a little known indie game that released in 2007 after over two years of development.
 Praised for its visual styling as well as its music, which was performed by Alec Holowka, the game garnered generally positive reviews.
 The games soundtrack is massive, with over a whopping 50 tracks in its listing, and each is generally solid work.
 A mix of string and electronic with some truly special vocal tracks towards the end, Aquaria is a special soothing listen.